genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 ::tip
 Remember to change genesis-system-definition.kts as well as the script files.
 Lastly, insert the records in the three configurations tables.

-After the configurations, run **assemble** and **deploy-genesisproduct-alpha** tasks again to prepare the database for permission and deploy the new version.
+After the configurations, you should execute the genesis setup tasks **setupEnvironment** and **install-alpha-site-specific-1.0.0-SNAPSHOT-bin.zip-distribution.zip** to  prepare the database for permission.
+Then run **assemble** and **deploy-genesisproduct-alpha** tasks again to deploy the new version.
 :::

 <!-- ## Generating data model from existing sources